jimangel/jimangel.io/content/posts/2020-02-02-cka-exam-for-experienced-kubernetes-operators.md

 ---
-title: "Passing The CKA Exam For Experienced Kubernetes Operators"
+title: "Passing the CKA exam for experienced Kubernetes operators"
+description: "Tips and tricks for passing the CKA exam"
 subtitle: "Tips and tricks to help you pass confidently"
 summary: "For experienced operators wanting to advance their Kubernetes journey by getting certified"
 date: 2020-02-02